Welcome to the #TeamDCS Translation and Interpretation Services Page!

 PROCEDURES FOR REQUESTING (WRITTEN) TRANSLATION SERVICES

-- The online form must be submitted at least 5 school-days preceding the desired delivery date.
+- Documents must be submitted at least 5 school-days preceding the desired delivery date.

 - All documents must be submitted in editable text format: Word, Power Point, etc. No PDFs.
 Please note: No part of the document can be protected.